f5devcentral/f5-icontrollx-dev-kit/README.md

 ### ffdk build

-Once you are ready to run your project on a BigIP, you can build a deployable RPM with:
+Once you are ready to run your project on a BIG-IP, you can build a deployable RPM with:

 `ffdk build`